 Since graduating from The University of Texas School of Law, one of the nation’s top law schools, Liisa Speaker has become well known for her excellent written and oral advocacy.
 Her appellate skills have helped clients obtain victories in appeals ranging from custody disputes to no-fault automobile insurance litigation to real property case and to probate appeals.
 But in the past five years, Liisa has focused her appellate practice on family law, adoption and child welfare cases.
-She acheived the status of fellow in the American Academy of Matriomonial Attorneys, an elite group of family law attorneys and serves as an officer for the State Bar of Michigan Family Law Section.
+She achieved the status of fellow in the American Academy of Matrimonial Attorneys, an elite group of family law attorneys and serves as an officer for the State Bar of Michigan Family Law Section.
+Liisa's mission is to improve the landscape of Michigan family law by changing standards of appointment and election for family law judges, instituting dedicated family law courts and convincing judges to follow the law.

 Liisa has represented clients in the federal appellate courts for the Fifth and Sixth Circuits as well as the appellate courts of Michigan and Texas.
 She has been recognized by her peers for her appellate advocacy, receiving the 2009 Distinguished Brief Award, presented by the Cooley Law Review from among the briefs submitted to Michigan Supreme Court in the prior year.
 The award honored her writing efforts for the amicus curiae brief she submitted in the USF&G v Michigan Catastrophic Claims Association case in the Michigan Supreme Court.

-Liisa drafted and submitted amicus briefs on behalf of organizations such as the Family Law Section for the State Bar of Michigan, the Family Defense Attorneys of Michigan, the Appellate Practice Section for the State Bar of Michigan, the Coalition Protecting Auto No-Fault, and the Michigan Association for Justice.
+Liisa drafted and submitted amicus briefs on behalf of organizations such as the Family Law Section for the State Bar of Michigan, the Family Defense Attorneys of Michigan, the Appellate Practice Section for the State Bar of Michigan, the Coalition Protecting Auto No-Fault, the Michigan Association for Justice and the Michigan District Judges Association.
 These briefs aided the Court in drafting opinions or orders that had profound impacts on the law in Allard v Allard, Estes v Titus; USF&G v MCCA, Rowland v Washtenaw County Road Commission, Beaver v Barton Malow, U of M Regents v Titan Insurance, and McCormick v Carrier, to name a few.

 Through her written and oral advocacy, Ms. Speaker has demonstrated a passion for developing an appellate practice that gives her clients a voice, while contributing to the legal community.
-She is a council member and the current recording secretary for the State Bar of Michigan Family Law Section, as well as a fellow of the American Academy of Matrimonial Lawyers (AAML).
+She is a council member and the current treasurer for the State Bar of Michigan Family Law Section, as well as a fellow of the American Academy of Matrimonial Lawyers (AAML).
 She was also previously appointed by the Michigan Supreme Court to two four-year terms on the Court Reporter and Recorder Board of Review.
-Liisa lives in Lansing with her husband, two daughters, two Great Danes and a turtle.
+Liisa lives in Lansing with her husband, two daughters, a dog and a turtle.

 Martin v Martin, 331 Mich App 224 (2020).